GOOD TO KNOW

-Hampton Roads raw water sources include aquifers, reservoirs, lakes and rivers.
-Most of our drinking water comes from surface water which is pumped to water treatment plants.
-The water passes through screens, then chemicals are added to remove impurities.
-Next, the clarified water is disinfected to kill bacteria, viruses and other microorganisms, then filtered to remove any remaining particles.
+Hampton Roads’ raw water sources include aquifers, reservoirs, lakes, and rivers.
+Most of our drinking water comes from surface water, which is pumped to water treatment plants.
+There the water passes through screens, then chemicals are added to remove impurities.
+Next, the clarified water is disinfected to kill bacteria, viruses, and other microorganisms, then it is filtered to remove any remaining particles.
 Finally, a secondary disinfectant is added to maintain disinfection throughout the pipe system.
 Once the water is cleaned and safe to drink, it is pumped through a network of pipes and storage facilities to homes and businesses.
-Learn more about healthy drinking water and our aging water infrastructure.
+Learn more about drinking water and our aging water infrastructure.

 Wastewater leaving our homes travels through miles of pipes to nine treatment plants across the region.
 Because of the flat landscape, sewer pumping stations are used to push the wastewater to the treatment plants.
 At the treatment facility, debris is screened and settled out of the wastewater.
 Bacteria and other small organisms then consume the waste and help clean the water.
 Finally, it is disinfected before being released back into local waterways.
-Learn more about our aging infrastructure and what not to flush down the drain.
+Learn more about our aging infrastructure and how you can prevent wastewater overflows..